All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Potential Interactions and Absorption Considerations

 The main consideration is absorption.
 Gabapentin uses a specific transport mechanism in the upper small intestine (the L-amino acid transporter) that can become saturated.
 When gastric emptying is delayed by semaglutide, gabapentin may be delivered to the absorption site more slowly and gradually.
-In theory, this could slightly alter the peak blood levels of gabapentin, though the clinical significance of this is unclear and has not been studied extensively.
+In theory, this could slightly alter the peak blood levels of gabapentin, though the clinical significance of this is unclear and hasn't been studied extensively.

 If you find that your nerve pain control or seizure management changes after starting semaglutide, mention it to your prescriber.
 A dosage adjustment may be warranted.